Mali health workers get experimental GSK vaccine in Ebola trials

 Further similar Phase I trials on healthy volunteers are scheduled in Gambia.

-The first arm of the trials programmes started in Oxford, England, in September.
+The first arm of the trials programs started in Oxford, England, in September.
 The Oxford study will involve 60 volunteers, while the studies in Mali and Gambia will each have 40 participants.

 Charlie Weller of the Wellcome Trust, which is helping to fund the studies, said the start of the Mali and Gambia trials were essential to evaluate any differences in safety or immune response between European and West African populations.

-Assuming the trials are successful, the World Health Organisation hopes to begin small-scale use of the GSK vaccine as well as another one being developed by NewLink in West Africa early next year.
+Assuming the trials are successful, the World Health Organization hopes to begin small-scale use of the GSK vaccine as well as another one being developed by NewLink in West Africa early next year.

 Another experimental Ebola vaccine from Johnson & Johnson is due to enter clinical trials in early 2015.